 Public transportation passes or tickets can be purchased in many different places.
-If you want more in-depth information, you can check out our article about available tickets and where to get them.
+If you want more in-depth information, you can check out this article about available tickets and where to get them.

 Another great option is the Valencia Tourist Card (VTC).
 This is a discount card valid for one, two, or three days.
 The card gives you free public transportation (bus, metro, tram) in all zones, free entry to museums and monuments, and up to 50% discount on tourist services, shops, and restaurants.